About

 Hi Kay

 The ounces in the ingredient list are weight measurements.
 I used a scale to measure the ingredients here.
 Just to clarify though, the ounce markings on measuring jugs/cups are always fluid ounces, which are volume measurements.
-I’ve explained it more on this page here.
+I’ve explained it more in my measurement conversions page.

 Reply